Special effects of Terminator 2: Judgment Day: Death

 The T-1000 meets its end falling into a vat of molten steel.
 Warren Jr. said "it looks a little cartoony", but they were unable to improve it in time for the film's release and the animators struggled to animate it without being based on the movements of an actual person in the scene.
 Muren lamented not having more time on the effect, saying the team used "every cheat we could think of" and eventually settled for 1,000 lines instead of 2,000 just to get it rendered on time.
-Even so, it took weeks to render the scene, using render farms at Silicon Graphics, universities including Cal Tech, and any other facilities they were able to work with.
+Even so, it took weeks to render the scene, using render farms at Silicon Graphics, universities including Caltech, and any other facilities they were able to work with.

 Unlike the other heavily storyboarded transformations, ILM was given more leeway in how the effect would look.
 They had to deal with the highly reflective character among brightly lit areas.
 Chiang developed some key frame concept art showing the dissipation of the T-1000 and how its shiny chrome surface would gradually dull as it melted.
 The effect was mainly achieved with a series of morph effects combining live-action and CGI characters.

 The actors involved (Lewis, Goldstein, Patrick) were given specific choreography and were filmed moving about in the live-action pit at the mill side.
 ILM also constructed a miniature version of the vat to film the liquid splashing so it could be composited over the CGI characters.
 The sequence involved around thirty separate shots all composited together, and a camera move was digitally added to make it appear more dynamic.